Fit as a Mama Bear

 • Preheat the oven to 350 degrees Farenheit.

-• In a large bowl, mash the sweet potato.
+• In a large bowl, remove the skin and mash the sweet potato.

 • Mix in the maple syrup and peanut butter until mostly smooth.